Until October of 2020, Rise for Animals was known as the New England Anti-Vivisection Society (NEAVS).

-Today, on behalf of both NEAVS and the Animal Legal Defense Fund, Harvard Law School’s Animal Law & Policy Clinic filed a lawsuit against the United States Department of Agriculture (USDA) for failure to protect primates used in biomedical research.
+Today, on behalf of both the New England Anti-Vivisection Society (NEAVS) and the Animal Legal Defense Fund (ALDF), Harvard Law School’s Animal Law & Policy Clinic filed a lawsuit against the United States Department of Agriculture (USDA) for failure to protect primates used in biomedical research.

 This suit follows the USDA’s rejection of a 2014 petition that had asked the USDA to enact enhanced standards for the psychological well-being of nonhuman primates in research—standards similar to those adopted a year prior by the National Institutes of Health (NIH) for chimpanzees used in federally-funded research.